Flooding forces 43 people to evacuate from holiday park

 The Environment Agency had 26 flood warnings, meaning flooding is expected, and 54 flood alerts, meaning it is possible, in place across England on Wednesday morning.

+And two weather warnings for heavy rain have been issued by the Met Office for the coming days.

-A yellow weather warning – indicating heavy rain could cause some disruption – has been issued for the whole day on Thursday covering much of the north-east of England.
+The first yellow warning – indicating heavy rain could cause some disruption – has been issued for Thursday, lasting all day and covering much of the North East of England.

-Between 20 and 30mm of rain could be seen widely, 50 to 70mm could fall in some locations and it is possible the Pennines and North York Moors could have between 80-100mm of rain.
+The second has been issued for much of England and Wales, apart from North Wales, parts of the West Midlands and the North West of England, between 5pm on Thursday and 10am on Friday.

+The yellow warnings indicate a slight chance of power cuts, a small chance that homes and businesses could become flooded, as well as the possibility of travel disruption, the Met Office said.